esa/cascade/doc/index.rst

 Cascade
 ===================================
-   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, potentially leading to a chain reaction and making certain orbits unusable.
+   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, potentially leading to a chain reaction that could make certain orbits unusable.

 Cascade is a Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
+It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation and collision detection computations.

 Notable features include: